The case of the parricide of Elche or the Latin gangs: how are minors judged? | My Rights | Economy

 If the trial ends with a sentence, the convicted person will be imposed some specific “measures”, a term that the juvenile criminal law uses instead of “penalty”.
 These have a preventive and educational objective, never punishment.
 They can range from a reprimand, the performance of socio-educational tasks, work for the benefit of the community, to probation or, the hardest, internment.
 This will be carried out in juvenile detention centers, commonly known as reformatories, although the law does not call them that because of their negative connotation.
 These centers have their own rules of action, different from prisons for the elderly.

 It is important to note that, although in general the duration of the measures cannot exceed two years, assumptions are foreseen in which it is extended.
-Here, again, age will be taken into account, because from the age of 16 the duration of the measures is higher, and internment may reach up to eight years.
+Here, once more, age will be taken into account, because from the age of 16 the duration of the measures is higher, and internment may reach up to eight years.

 Convicted age of majority